Keep it Tighter -- A Story on Analytical Mean Embeddings: NOTATIONS

 where the second form ($\sup_{f\in \Bk}$) encodes that the discrepancy of two probability distributions is measured by their maximal mean discrepancy over $\Bk$.
-It also shows that MMD belongs to the class of integral probability metrics \cite{zolotarev83probability,muller97integral}.
+It also shows that MMD belongs to the class of integral probability metrics \citep{zolotarev83probability,muller97integral}.
+MMD is well-defined when the pairs $(\P, \k)$ and $(\Q, \k)$ satisfy \eqref{eq:P_k}; this automatically holds for bounded kernels ($\sup_{x\in \X} k(x,x) <\infty$).
+MMD is a metric if and only if the kernel is characteristic \citep{fukumizu08kernel,sriperumbudur10hilbert}; examples of characteristic kernels include the Gaussian, Laplacian, Mat{\'e}rn, inverse multiquadrics or the B-spline kernel.